roryleung/GASLA18/_pages/registration.md

 *The early bird fees are applicable for registrations completed on or before **15 March 2026**.
 Full price applies to registrations from **16 to 30 March 2026**.*

 **Accommodation** (_A limited number of rooms has been reserved in the Colleges below_):
-* Single room B&B at Murray Edwards College: £85 per night
+* Single room B&B at Murray Edwards College ([Photos](https://www.universityrooms.com/en-GB/city/cambridge/college/murrayedwards#PhotosPopup)): £85 per night
 * Twin room B&B at Murray Edwards College: £130 per night
 * Single room B&B at [Churchill College](https://www.chu.cam.ac.uk/about/contact/) (5-10 minutes walk from the venue): £106.20 per night

+Photo references for the rooms are linked here: [Murray Edwards College](https://www.universityrooms.com/en-GB/city/cambridge/college/murrayedwards#PhotosPopup) | [Churchill College](https://www.universityrooms.com/en-GB/city/cambridge/college/murrayedwards#PhotosPopup)
 **Priority will be given to delegates booking four nights (15th-18th April).** The link for registering for accomodation will be released soon.

 **Extras**